Powers Of Attorney Clarify Your Health Care And Financial Wishes

-At Lannik Law, LLC, we have a well-deserved reputation in Newton and the surrounding communities for being the go-to law firm for drafting powers of attorney and all matters related to estate planning.
+At Lannik Law, LLC, we have a well-deserved reputation in Needham and the surrounding communities for being the go-to law firm for drafting powers of attorney and all matters related to estate planning.
 Our goal is to build an estate plan that outlines and protects your wishes both during and after your lifetime.
 We have more than 30 years of experience in developing estate plans that comprehensively address all issues related to your ongoing health care, management of finances and distribution of assets upon your death.

 The Different Types Of Powers Of Attorney

 There are two kinds of durable powers of attorney under Massachusetts law:

 - Present durable powers of attorney, which transfers the outlined decision-making powers immediately